 “The fair maiden’s a right sort and oh good, she has a job.
 But my oh my so very unsafe.
 Without a man (me!) she is destined to live a sh*t incompetent life of getting back home less than okay and being assaulted in her bed of a night.
 But it will all work out okay because now I’ve come along and I will make it my absolute number one order of business to ask her to let me know when she gets home okay and to make sure she locks her front door.
 I might not be a prince (meh), might never meet her for that kiss (shame), won’t marry her (as if!), but I’ll have bloody saved her from herself, so well done me.”

 Really now?
-What self-appointed Lancers hasn’t noticed is that women (secure, mature ones) are terrified of this type of superficial ‘caring’ (you don’t even know her or have any reason to consider her ‘vulnerable’, so yes it is contrived) because to women your behaviour smacks of a controlling personality; and insults them, as it assumes they cannot look after themselves in the most basic of ways.
+What self-appointed Lancers haven’t noticed is that women (secure, mature ones) are terrified of this type of superficial ‘caring’ (you don’t even know her or have any reason to consider her ‘vulnerable’, so yes it is contrived) because to women your behavior smacks of a controlling personality; and insults them, as it assumes they cannot look after themselves in the most basic of ways.

 4. You keep bombarding her with messages